Butlin's: Butlins Park

-Special events

-Spring Harvest

-The largest Christian conference in Europe takes place at the Minehead and Skegness sites every Easter.
-The event attracts some 55,000 Christians from a range of denominations and plays host to many preachers, Christian musicians and dramatic artists.
-In previous years, the event has also been hosted at the Ayr and Pwllheli camps.
+West End, Grand Bahama

+Butlin Bahamas Limited submitted a plan to build a vacation village near West End on the island of Grand Bahama, one of the Islands of Bahamas.
+The plan was approved by the colony's House of Assembly in August 1948.
+The village was intended to be open for six months of each year and initially to accommodate 1000 guests but to be expanded to accommodate 2000.
+An electricity sub-station was opened to provide for the village.
+In late 1949, Butlin also purchased the airline company Nassau Aviation.

+In 1950, the village attracted 18,363 guests.
+However, it closed shortly afterwards.

 Music weekends

 Butlins music weekends are over 18s only and are offered regularly across all of the three resorts.
 Each weekend has a different musical theme, including soul music, alternative, folk, disco, and rock and blues.
 They also have decade themed weekends from the 1960s to the 2000s.

-Butlins Music Weekends have played host to big-name acts such as Beverley Knight, Brand New Heavies, Toyah, Buzzcocks, Rick Astley, David Gest & Friends and many more.
+Butlins Music Weekends have played host to big-name acts such as Beverley Knight, Rick Astley, Toyah and many others.
 Madness have also held three weekends in Minehead on their House of Fun tour, taking over the whole resort for the weekend.